CFVM-FM

-CFVM-FM is a French-language Canadian radio station located in Amqui, Quebec.
+CFVM-FM is a French-language Canadian radio station located in Amqui, Quebec, Canada.

 Owned and operated by Arsenal Media, it broadcasts on 99.9 MHz with an effective radiated power of 23,800 watts (class C1) using an omnidirectional antenna.

-Previously a station with an oldies format from "Boom" from 2005 to February 2009, the station has now an adult contemporary format and is part of the "Rouge FM" network which operates across Quebec and Eastern Ontario.
+Previously a station with an oldies format from "Boom" from 2005 to February 2009, the station now has an adult contemporary format and is part of the "Viva" network.